slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Revise Section 5.4 to clarify that match-on-tls-dtls is solely an ACL server capability, and that the presence of the ietf-mud-tls extension indicates that the network security service must support this feature.

+**Severity:** Medium
+  *Basis:* Incorrect feature attribution may lead to configuration mismatches, though it is less likely to completely break interoperability.

+**Confidence:** High

 ---